cnsuhao/engine1/docs/Markdown/Interface.md

 There are some useful configuration options that may be of interest, such as writing data to a csv file while the initialization algorithm executes.
 Come visit us on the forums if this is something you want to know more about.

-You can retrieve and view the configuration with this method (note you will need to cast it to the BioGearsConfiguration class to see all configuration data)
+You can retrieve and view the configuration with this method (note you will need to cast it to the PulseConfiguration class to see configuration data)

 @code
   //--------------------------------------------------------------------------------------------------